jpratt9/john-pratt.com/src/frontend/content/posts/benefits-of-automation-in-business/index.md

 If you're just dipping your toes into automation, you probably have a lot of questions.
 That's completely normal.
 Most leaders I talk to are curious about where to start, how it will really affect their team, and what kind of return they can realistically expect.
 Let's clear up some of those common sticking points.

 The first question is almost always, "Where on earth do I begin?"
 My advice is simple: start small.
 Don't try to automate your entire company overnight.
-Look for the low-hanging fruit—those mind-numbing, repetitive tasks like data entry, invoice processing, or pulling the same weekly reports.
+Look for the low-hanging fruit - those mind-numbing, repetitive tasks like data entry, invoice processing, or pulling the same weekly reports.
 Tackling these first gives you a quick, tangible win.

 Of course, the next big worry is always about people.
 Will my team think their jobs are on the line?

 ### What About My Team?

 Let's get one thing straight: the point of automation isn't to replace people.
 It's to free them up.
-It's about letting your team shift their brainpower from tedious, manual work to the strategic projects that actually move the needle—the stuff that requires real creativity and critical thinking.
+It's about letting your team shift their brainpower from tedious, manual work to the strategic projects that actually move the needle - the stuff that requires real creativity and critical thinking.

 > Open and honest communication is non-negotiable here.
 You have to frame automation as a tool that helps everyone work smarter, not harder.
 Once your team sees it as a way to ditch the boring parts of their job, they'll often become its biggest champions.